arnowelzel/timed-content/readme.txt

 == Changelog ==
 = 2.1.1 =
 * CSS for JQuery UI now loaded locally as required by Wordpress plugin repository rules
-* Improved UX on TinyMCE dialog
+* Improved UX on TinyMCE dialog and Timed Content Rules detail page

 = 2.1 =
 * Fixed inconsistency in how the days of week to repeat on were being set up between the front and back ends